PericoLedesma/aws-bootcamp-cruddur-2023/journal/week1.md

 to run the docker compose, type terminal docker compose up

-### Coding the startpoint for the notifications endpoint API
+### Coding Flask Backend endpoint for notifications

 Curretly, the notifications endpoint API was not created.